Shayne55434/Tautulli2Discord/README.md

 Probably.
 Just let me know and I will try to correct.

 # Thanks
-Many thanks to F.S.Corrupt for his help and contributions.
+Many thanks to FS.Corrupt for his help and contributions.
 And thanks to Ladrek for coming up with some of the ideas for these scripts.

 # Enjoy
 This one is simple.